You are here:

 Reactive arthritis is not contagious; that is, a person with the disorder cannot pass the arthritis on to someone else.
 However, the bacteria that can trigger reactive arthritis can be passed from person to person.

 Overall, young adult men are most likely to develop reactive arthritis.
-However, evidence shows that although men are more likely than women to develop reactive arthritis caused by sexually acquired infections, women and men are equally likely to develop reactive arthritis as a result of food-borne infections.
+However, evidence shows that although men are nine times more likely than women to develop reactive arthritis caused by sexually acquired infections, women and men are equally likely to develop reactive arthritis as a result of food-borne infections.
 Women with reactive arthritis often have milder symptoms than men.